Nature Stuff mdavid.com.au

 Here’s what I did

 Each time I saw a Huntsman I’d get a broom to deal with it, but once I had my broom I would just stand there watching it (that is, watching the spider, not the broom) until my nervous reaction stopped.
-It was obvious I couldn’t get into any trouble — I could rely on the awesome protective qualities of the broom if the spider went for me (which of course it NEVER did.
+It was obvious I couldn’t get into any trouble — I could rely on the awesome protective qualities of brooms if the spider went for me (which of course it NEVER did.
 I mean, we’re talking about Huntsman spiders, not wild bulls).
 When I’d spent a few minutes with the spider and had calmed down I’d use the broom to sweep it away.
 Brooms are good like that.
 They keep you a broom’s-length away from the spider.

 Then every new time I saw a Huntsman I did the same thing, but I made a point of moving in closer to it than the last time, reaching a point where I felt really uncomfortable again.
 Then I’d just stay put — not retreating but standing there watching it until my nervous reaction (feeling freaked out and shivering and stuff) eased off.

 Now you might feel strange just standing there watching a Huntsman.
 So if someone sees you and asks what you’re doing, you can always tell them you’re in a staring competition with the spider — seeing who blinks first.
 If they say that spiders don’t blink, tell them that’s why you’ve been there so long.
-That should be enough to make the person want to leave you alone again.
-Perhaps forever.

 So that’s how I handled my fear of Huntsmans.
 Forgive me if I leave it to the Huntsmans to figure out what to do with their fear of humans.